What if grown-ups got report cards, too? This is how I imagine mine.

 Alex’s science experiments are all food-related, and while she attempted some new ones, she mostly kept repeating the same old experiments.
 The spaghetti experiment and the chicken soup experiment always have the same results.
 There is no need to prove them again.

 Alex did not attempt any higher math this year.
 She did not use anything beyond addition and subtraction to balance her checkbook.
 And despite her insistence, I cannot give her a geometry credit for loading the dishwasher.

 Creative Writing: A

 Alex accomplished all her writing goals for the year.
-Her blogs are always updated on schedule and she published a new novel in March.
-Alex is working on two super-secret projects, and we’re all looking forward to seeing what those are.
+Her blogs are always updated on schedule and she’s working on two super-secret projects.
+We’re all looking forward to seeing what those are.

 Alex colors beautifully, but she only wants to color ornate swear words.

 Alex prefers to read or do errands during naptime, even when she is cranky and snapping at people and walking into walls.
 Some better self-care routines would benefit her, and they would really benefit those around her.